 While you can always stop in San Diego and take trips out to the coast, for the real laid back beach vibes, staying in the Encinitas area is thoroughly recommended.

 As you’d expect from a popular Californian surfing destination such as Encinitas, you will be spoilt for choice for places to lay your head at night.
 With hotels, bed and breakfasts, and campsites, you can decide your own level of comfort when it comes to surfing Encinitas.

-If staying close to the beach is for you, Surfhouse in Encinitas is a boutique hotel that is run by two surfers.
-It is just a three-minute walk to the nearest surfable break and even has surfboard rental on-site and they even run their own surf lessons.
+If staying close to the beach is for you, Surfhouse in Encinitas is a popular boutique hotel that is run by two surfers.
+It is just a three-minute walk to the nearest surfable break and offers surfboard rental and surf lessons on-site.

 When you’re not in the water, you can make use of free complimentary cruiser bikes if you want to take a sight-seeing trip around town.
 The rooms all come with all the mod-cons you need to make your stay very comfortable.
-You probably won’t ever need to venture too far from your bed to enjoy everything that you need for the perfect relaxed surfing break.
+You probably won’t ever need to venture too far from your bed to enjoy everything that you need for the perfect relaxing break surfing Encinitas.

 You can book a room at Surfhouse in Encinitas from $175 a night.